Category: 2_Free State / Vrystaat

 ‘Do you know where the graves of the Bains and Bells are?’ they asked.
 ‘We’ve just put flowers on them,’ said Mom, taking them to the graves.

-She remembered, AJ Cronin, Lilian Beckwith, R. F. Delderfield; and a story of a man trapped in a mine who had to cut off his arm to escape (by Cronin?).
+The lady gave Mom a little book of recommended reading which she read and thoroughly enjoyed.
+She remembers reading AJ Cronin, Lilian Beckwith, R. F. Delderfield; and especially, a story of a man trapped in a mine who had to cut off his arm to escape (by Cronin?).

 • Oh Shit, I got Annie’s Ankles!